Platforms: Windows, Mac, iOS, Android, Linux, Chrome OS, Darwin, FreeBSD, OpenBSD

 To sync the standalone desktop app's data with the mobile 1Password apps, you would need to make a one-time in-app purchase of $9.99 in the iOS and/or Android app to unlock the Pro features.

-1Password 7 supports Windows 7 and above along with Microsoft .NET 4.6.2 or later.
+1Password supports Windows 10 and above along with Microsoft .NET 4.6.2 or later.
 For macOS, you will need 10.13 High Sierra or later.
-An alpha version of a Linux standalone desktop app was made available for user testing in August 2020 and reached beta in October 2020.
+In May 2021, the 1Password Linux desktop app was officially released, after several months in beta testing, and supports most major Linux distributions.

 The "old" browser extension is available for Brave, Chrome, Edge, Firefox, and Safari.
 (Opera and Vivaldi may be able to use one or both of the Chrome extensions.)
 There are also command-line 1Password interfaces for Windows, Linux and macOS/Darwin and Darwin's cousins FreeBSD and OpenBSD.